 What Happened Next

 Baume & Company Limited was acquired by Time Products Limited in the mid 1960s.
 Use of the name Baume & Company by Time Products ceased and the company became dormant.
 This left the field open for Baume & Mercier to finally enter the British market.

 The earliest British advertisement for Baume & Mercier watches that I have seen is the one reproduced here dating to November 1968.
 The advert says that Baume & Mercier were “manufacturers of watches of outstanding quality & design since 1830 [sic]”.
 The address given is Baume & Mercier, Regent House, Frederick Street, Birmingham.

-The date of 1830 given for the foundation of the company is an error, probably because Baume & Mercier didn't at the time have access to good, or even any, historical records.
-There was no connection between Baume & Mercier of Geneva and the original Baume family company of Les Bois, London and La Chaux-de-Fonds, so archives of records would not have been passed between the two companies.
+The date of 1830 given for the foundation of the company is an error, probably because Baume & Mercier didn't at the time have access to good, or even any, historical records of the company.
+There was no connection between Baume & Mercier of Geneva and the original Baume company of Les Bois, London and La Chaux-de-Fonds, so archives of records would not have been passed between the two companies.
 In fact, as we have seen, relations remained acrimonious in the 1950s and 1960s.
 When I had uncovered some of the details and evidence reproduced here I wrote to Baume & Mercier, because I thought that they might be interested and want to put their side of the story.
 I didn't get a reply.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.